mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 The following is the MTGJSON Application Changelog.
 Some parts may be updated for clarity or corrections at any point.

 ## 5.2.0
-Release Date: 2021-12-19
+Release Date: 2021-12-20

-### Announcements
+### Documentation

-With v5.2.0 the documentation has updating substantially.
-File models were merged to the Data models category to clear up any confusion about differences in these models which work the same way.
+#### Changed

+- Changed File models and some Abstract Models to be merged in to the Data Model category for more clarity and ease of use.
+This is no way changes how and where the files are downloaded or how their models are formed.

 ### Card Models